amin-abbasi/grocery-store-service/README.md

 ```

 ### Note3:
+For tests to run correctly, you need to respectively run the tests for "node", "auth_admin", and then "auth_user", as they are dependent to each others results.

+### Note4:
 After development and test, you should put the following script in `.gitignore` file to prevent pushing tests files in production mode repositories:

 ```